 However, the best time to go up the deck at the One World Trade Center if you want to avoid the crowds is between 8 AM and 10 AM.

-➤ You can plan in advance and buy a Skip-the-Line ticket that allows you to skip the line at the ticket windows, or even upgrade it to a Skip-All-the-Lines ticket that lets you skip every single line (skip the line at the windows, security, elevators and priority exit from the observatory level).
+➤ You can buy a Skip-the-Line ticket in advance, which allows you to bypass the lines at the ticket windows, or even upgrade it to a Skip-All-the-Lines ticket that lets you bypass every single line (at the windows, security, elevators, and priority exit from the observatory level).
 It’ll save you so much time!

 ➤ If you’re in a time crunch and want to visit both the memorial with a guide and go up to the One World Observatory, check out this combo ticket as well (it doesn’t include the 9/11 Museum).